daleao/sdv/AwesomeProfessions/README.md

 - **SkillResetCostMultiplier** (float) - Multiplies the base skill reset cost.
 Set to 0 to prestige for free.
 - **ForgetRecipesOnSkillReset** (bool) - Wether reseting a skill also clears all associated recipes.
 - **AllowPrestigeMultiplePerDay** (bool) - Whether the player can use the Statue of Prestige more than once per day.
-- **BaseSkillExpMultiplier** (float) - Multiplies all skill experience gained from the start of the game.
+- **BaseSkillExpMultiplier** (float array) - Multiplies all skill experience gained from the start of the game (in order: Farming, Fishing, Foraging, Mining, Combat).
-- **BonusSkillExpPerReset** (float) - Multiplies all skill experience gained after each respective skill reset.
+- **BonusSkillExpPerReset** (float) - Cumulative bonus that multiplies a skill's experience gain after each respective skill reset..
 - **RequiredExpPerExtendedLevel** (uint) - How much skill experience is required for each level up beyond 10.
 - **PrestigeRespecCost** (uint) - Monetary cost of respecing prestige profession choices for a skill.
 - **ChangeUltCost** (uint) - Monetary cost of changing the combat ultimate.